Hard Water · El Cajon, CA

 • A plumber mentioned scale buildup inside your pipes or at fixture connections

-What do El Cajon homeowners ask about hard water?
+What do El Cajon homeowners ask about hard water treatment?

-What does hard water cost in El Cajon?
+How much does a hard water treatment system cost in El Cajon, CA?

 Hard water treatment systems vary based on hardness level, household size, and solution type.
 Exact pricing after your free in-home water test.
 Financing is available.
-We give you an exact written price after the free in-home water test, with no mileage upcharge for El Cajon and financing available.
-No pressure, no surprise line items.
+The pro who comes out prices the work after the free in-home water test, so you see the number before anything is scheduled.
+The test itself is free anywhere in El Cajon.

 El Cajon runs the hottest inland temperatures in central East County with afternoon highs routinely 100-110°F from June through September.
-Municipal water here is among the hardest in the county.
+Municipal water here is hard.
 Scale buildup in water heaters is accelerated by both the hardness and the heat cycling, shortening appliance life faster here than in almost any other part of the region.
 El Cajon's 20-to-28 gpg hardness plus 100-to-110-degree summers is the worst combination in the county for appliance damage.

 How hard is San Diego water?

-San Diego municipal water typically runs between 17 and 20 grains per gallon, which classifies as very hard on any standard scale.
+San Diego municipal water is hard: the City of San Diego publishes an average of about 16 grains per gallon, ranging 16 to 18 depending on your area and demand, and anything over 10 grains counts as hard water.
 The actual number at your tap can vary based on which source blend is in your area and the time of year.
 Our free in-home water test gives you the specific number for your home.

 Salt softener vs salt-free conditioner, which is right for me?